 Best Overall: USA Pan 1-Pound Loaf Pan

-What We Love: Affordable, satisfying weight, lasts forever, choice of the pros, corrugation adds to easy release
+What We Love: Good rise and even baking, satisfying weight, corrugation and nonstick coating add to easy release

-Runner-up, Best Overall: Chicago Metallic Commercial II Traditional Uncoated 1-Pound Loaf Pan
+Best Overall, Runner-Up: Chicago Metallic Commercial II Traditional Uncoated 1-Pound Loaf Pan

-What We Love: Affordable, good structure, durable, choice of the pros
+What We Love: Affordable, scratch-resistant, durable, easy to slide loaf out of pan

-“I've been using my Chicago Metallic loaf pans for over a decade and love them.
-The nonstick coating makes it easy to slide loaves out of the pan, and I've found them very resistant to scratching.” — Emma Christensen, Editor in Chief
+If you're looking for a dependable and economically priced loaf pan, Chicago Metallic's Commercial II Traditional Uncoated 1-Pound Loaf Pan is an excellent option.
+Not only is it our runner-up for Best Overall, but it's also the pan of choice for Simply Recipes Editor in Chief Emma Christensen, who says, "I've been using my Chicago Metallic loaf pans for over a decade and love them.
+The nonstick coating makes it easy to slide loaves out of the pan, and I've found them very resistant to scratching."

 Best Glass: Pyrex Clear Basics 1.5-Quart Glass Loaf Pan

-What We Love: Time-tested glass, great price, dishwasher-safe, as versatile for cooking as for baking
+What We Love: Time-tested glass, great price, as versatile for cooking as for baking

 What We Don't Love: Prone to chipping and breakage